-At Brighton Center for Recovery, we feel strongly that full recovery from substance abuse also involves care after a rehabilitation program is over.
+At Ascension Brighton Center for Recovery, we feel strongly that full recovery from substance abuse involves care after our rehabilitation program.

 We know that without follow-up treatment, it is easy to fall back into the destructive patterns of substance abuse.
 Research shows that people are less likely to relapse if they maintain regular post-rehab appointments; attend addiction support groups like Alcoholics Anonymous, Narcotics Anonymous, and other 12-step programs; and obtain a sponsor for continued encouragement.

 Many people with drug or alcohol dependencies have traveled long distances to get treatment and help for their addictions through Ascension Brighton Center for Recovery.
 We work with substance-abuse rehabilitation centers in their home communities to create coordinated plans for aftercare.
 We schedule outpatient post-rehab care prior to discharging our patients.
 To increase the likelihood of lifelong recovery, we encourage patients to attend support groups in their local areas.
 Aftercare is also available on campus in the 16-bed Henderson House for Men and in our 16-bed Women’s Halfway House.

 To begin the admissions process for addiction treatment at Ascension Brighton Center for Recovery, and to learn more about substance abuse recovery and addiction treatment support groups, please click on “Admissions” in the menu at left.